Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "Alright, let's grab a snack and I'll teach you a few things." he said.

-They selected coffee and donuts---prompting a predictable joke from Adam about those foodstuffs and Gabriel's career---and settled in to a corner of the food court where they could see much of what was going on.
+They selected coffee and donuts - prompting a predictable joke from Adam about those foodstuffs and Gabriel's career - and settled in to a corner of the food court where they could see much of what was going on.

 "Okay, so... body language."